multifreded/hv20/day24/README.md

 ### What's in the box

-The downloadable zip archive contained a few files:
+The downloadable zip archive contains a few files …

 ```sh
 $ unzip -d Download Download.zip